ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 FROM layoffs_view;
 ```

-*confirm if there are duplicates, if the unique value is greater than 1*
+> Confirm if there are duplicates, if the unique value is greater than 1

 ```sql
 WITH duplicate_cte